Project Clarity: Restoring the Macatawa Watershed

-Project Clarity is a large-scale watershed remediation initiative aimed at dramatically improving water quality in Lake Macatawa and the Macatawa watershed, located in west Michigan.
+Project Clarity is a large-scale watershed restoration, education, and public-private initiative aimed at dramatically improving water quality in Lake Macatawa and the Macatawa watershed, located in west Michigan.

 The project involves a multi-phased approach, providing solutions focused on land restoration, Best Management Practices (BMPs), community education, and long-term sustainability.
 This major endeavor will take an estimated 10 years and $12 million to complete.
 As a Legacy Project, it will have a lasting and profound impact on the economy, environment, and community as a whole.

 A recent study identified areas within the Macatawa watershed that are contributing the highest levels of sediment, nutrients, and bacteria.
 It was found that the majority of pollution problems originate in rural areas of the watershed, forming the foundation of the current's project's approach to cleaning up Lake Macatawa.

 A three part approach was determined to be the best way to address the issues identified for Lake Macatawa and its watershed:

 AWRI is serving as technical advisors and scientific consultants by conducting on-going field research, assisting with the development and implementation of restoration initiatives, developing and running watershed models, and building a restoration database.
 We will conduct pre- and post-restoration monitoring of passive wetland restoration areas, engineered solutions, and BMPs.